 Don't look for a new career.
 Lending Institutions look for a consistent job history on your application forms.
 Getting a new job before you start the application process for a mortgage loan may not get in the way of your approval at all.
 However, if you switch careers before you qualify, your loan process could fail or be slowed down.

 Don't switch banks or move cash around in your accounts.
 Your lending institution will ask for recent bank statements of accounts in your name: checking, savings, money market, and other liquid assets.
 To avoid potential fraud, most lenders need a detailed paper trail to document the source of all cash.
 No matter the purpose, changing banks or moving money from one account to another might raise a red flag with the lender and slow your loan process.

-Don't deliver earnest money directly to the seller in a FSBO (for sale by owner) purchase.
-Your good faith money does not belong to the seller: it remains yours until closing.
-Although your seller might not know this, any earnest money should go toward your closing expenses.
-An attorney or other type of neutral party can hang onto your funds, or you may place them temporarily into a trust account until closing.
-Your contract should specify where the funds go if the transaction does not go through.
+Don't give earnest money directly to the seller in a FSBO (for sale by owner) purchase.
+Until the completion of the deal, any good faith money remains yours.
+Although your FSBO seller might not realize this, any good faith funds must go toward your closing expenses.
+Get an attorney or other neutral party who can hold the deposit or place it in a trust account until you close.
+The purchase contract should specify to whom the funds go if the home purchase fails.

 At Oak Mortgage Company, LLC, we answer questions about this process every day.
 Call us: (856) 988-8100 x6615.